Daylily-Informatics/daylily_giab_analyses/README.md

 dy-r produce_multiqc_final_wgs produce_snv_concordances produce_tiddit produce_manta produce_dysgu -p -k -j 1000 --config aligners=["bwa2a","sent","strobe"] dedupers=["dppl"]  snv_callers=["deep","clair3","oct","sentd","lfq2"] sv_callers=["manta","tiddit","dysgu"] -n

-# The first time a tool is executed on the cluster, its env is pulled or built and cached, so this first run will spend some time pulling envs (about 30m), future runs will not need to do this.
+# The first time a tool is executed on the cluster, its env is pulled or built and cached, so this first run will spend some time pulling envs (this can take an hour or more as we are pulliug in all of the data processing and MANY qc tools), future runs will not need to do this.

-dy-r produce_multiqc_final_wgs produce_snv_concordances produce_tiddit produce_manta produce_dysgu -p -k -j 1000 --config aligners=["bwa2a","sent","strobe"] dedupers=["dppl"]  snv_callers=["deep","clair3","oct","sentd","lfq2"] sv_callers=["manta","tiddit","dysgu"] -n
+dy-r produce_multiqc_final_wgs produce_snv_concordances produce_tiddit produce_manta produce_dysgu -p -k -j 1000 --config aligners=["bwa2a","sent","strobe"] dedupers=["dppl"]  snv_callers=["deep","clair3","oct","sentd","lfq2"] sv_callers=["manta","tiddit","dysgu"]

 ```